-After having kulfi’s at ‘Panditji Kulfi’, we board a low floor red bus to ‘Amer Fort’.
+After having kulfi at ‘Panditji Kulfi’, we board a low-floor red bus to ‘Amer Fort’.
 Charged us Rs 12 for males and Rs 8 for females.
 It’s a 20 minutes ride to the fort.
 Enjoying the view outside instead of driving on the busy streets of the city.
-We crossed the ‘Jal Mahal’ built-in ‘Man Sagar Lake’ on to our right and moved on.
+We crossed the ‘Jal Mahal’ built-in ‘Man Sagar Lake’ to our right and moved on.
 The bus drops us in front of ‘Amer Fort’.

 Amer Fort, Jaipur

-‘Magnificent’ the first thought.
+‘Magnificent’ was the first thought.
 Amer Fort is a beautiful fort with a lake in front of it.
 You can either take a jeep or walk up to the “Suraj Pol” (main entrance of the fort).
 Amer was the main fort of ‘Raja Jai Singh’.
 The fort had perimeter walls and guard posts that are still intact.
 You have stairs to go all the way up.
 If someone has time and desire to be the ‘night watch’.
 Coming back to the fort, we choose to walk up the stairs passing via ‘Suraj Pol‘ we entered the lower courtyard.
 There are two gates to enter the courtyard.
-One for soldiers and commoners i.e ‘Chand Pol‘ and others for Royals i.e ‘Suraj Pol‘.
+One for soldiers and commoners i.e ‘Chand Pol‘ and the other for Royals i.e ‘Suraj Pol‘.

 From ‘Deewan-e-aam‘ we entered ‘Deewan-e-khaas‘.
 Through a beautifully hand-painted gate, which still has its original artwork on it.
 Gold and vegetable colours were used to create the artwork.
-‘Deewan-e-khaas’ meant for living of royals has three parts as summer, winter and monsoon palace.
-Among the three, winter palace is most beautiful, aka the ‘Seesh Mahal”.
-Built using convex mirrors, which gives feeling of starry night even during the day.
+‘Deewan-e-khaas’ meant for the living of royals has three parts summer, winter, and monsoon palace.
+Among the three, the winter palace is the most beautiful, aka the ‘Seesh Mahal”.
+Built using convex mirrors, which gives a feeling of a starry night even during the day.
 Behind these three palaces is ‘Rani ki Deodi’.
-This place meant for queens and only the king was allowed to enter.
-From here we enter the backyard of palace and planned to move to Nahargarh fort and Jaigarh fort.
+This place was meant for queens and only the king was allowed to enter.
+From here we enter the backyard of the palace and planned to move to Nahargarh fort and Jaigarh fort.
 All forts in Jaipur get closed by 1700hr.
 Since time was already 1630hr.
 We dropped the plan and decided to explore the market